sagatun/drikkekompis/README.md

 ### Client

 - `@tanstack/react-query`: A popular data fetching and caching library.
-- `@tanstack/react-query-devtools`: A tool to help debug and visualize queries.
 - `@tanstack/react-table`: A flexible and powerful table library.
 - `axios`: A popular promise-based HTTP client.
-- `dotenv`: A zero-dependency module that loads environment variables from a .env file.
 - `react`: A popular library for building user interfaces.
-- `react-dom`: A package that provides DOM-specific methods that can be used at the top level of an app to enable React features.
-- `react-select`: A flexible and powerful select control for React.
-- `serve`: A package that serves a static site or single-page app.

 ### Server

 - `@google-cloud/firestore`: A package that provides access to Firestore, a NoSQL document database built for automatic scaling, high performance, and ease of application development.
 - `@google-cloud/functions-framework`: A package that provides a framework for writing lightweight, modular functions in Node.js that run in many different environments, including Cloud Functions.
 - `@google-cloud/secret-manager`: A package that provides access to Secret Manager, a secure and convenient storage system for API keys, passwords, and other sensitive data.
-- `axios`: A popular promise-based HTTP client.
-- `dotenv`: A zero-dependency module that loads environment variables from a .env file.
 - `express`: A popular and minimalistic web framework for Node.js.
-- `nodemon`: A tool that automatically restarts the server when changes are detected.
 - `openai`: A package that provides access to the OpenAI GPT-3 API, a state-of-the-art natural language processing system.

+### Scraper

-- `puppeteer-core`: A Node.js library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
+- `puppeteer`: A Node.js library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
+- `express`: A popular and minimalistic web framework for Node.js.

 ## File Structure